[Adapted from the latest Radio Derb, now available exclusively on VDARE.com.]

 Being obliged to exchange occasional pleasantries with the Russian ambassador is surely an occupational hazard for United States Senators.
 Probably Jeff Sessions, replying to Franken, assumed that such hallway encounters didn't rise to the level of "communicating with the Russian government" in the context of campaign shenanigans.
 And I think his assumption was a fair one.

 The opposition is making hay with it none the less.
 Sessions has recused himself from Justice Department investigations into Russian interference in the election.

 Meanwhile, here's a modest proposal for the President.
 Sir, why not stick a big fat finger in the eye of the Russophobes

 Does anyone think that would make one iota of difference

-John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
+Which would be great fun to watch.John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
 (This no longer includes National Review, whose editors had some kind of tantrum and fired him. ) He is the author of We Are Doomed: Reclaiming Conservative Pessimism and several other books.
 He’s had two books published by VDARE.com: FROM THE DISSIDENT RIGHT (also available in Kindle) and From the Dissident Right II: Essays 2013.
 His writings are archived at JohnDerbyshire.com.